 Archived Viewing and CE Credit Info

-If you missed the live webinar, you can access the archived recording here.
+If you missed the live event you can watch the archived recording at militaryfamilieslearningnetwork.org/event/79982/.
 Free Continuing Education Credits for this event are still available for licensed social workers, professional counselors, case managers, certified family life educators, and family therapists.
-The CE credits will be available to obtain through December 2022.
+The CE credits are available through December 2022.